 - a.
 Bison must be provided continuous access to pasture or rangeland from birth to harvest. - b.
 All dietary provisions must be in accordance with FW 22 in case of any confinement due to physical and emotional transitions. - c.
 Bison must not be raised in confinement or in feedlots.
 Confinement and feedlot population density parameters are available in the NBA Bison Producers Handbook.
-Intermittent spacious transitional sequestration must exceed these parameters.

-For the situations listed below, there must be a period of adaptation for grass-fed bison:

-- Emotional conditioning prior to transport and harvest - Low stress gathering and handling. - Emotional & physical conditioning through weaning - Disaster Management such as fire, flood and other. - Resting grassland to advance soil health and regenerative precepts.
+Intermittent spacious transitional sequestration must exceed these parameters. - d.
+Bison must be moved to a transitional pasture or trap to begin their adjustment to the changes in their routine or management which may include the need for: - Emotional conditioning (which includes more human interaction) prior to and in preparation for transport and harvest - Any low stress gathering and handling. - Emotional & physical conditioning through weaning - Disaster Management such as fire, flood and other. - Medical individual or herd management and rehabilitation. - Resting grasslands to advance soil health and regenerative precepts. - e.
+Assessment Checklist to evaluate transitional pasture/trap suitability: - Do the bison appear content?
+Laying down, playing etc. - Are the bison pacing the fences? - Are the bison continuously fighting? - Are there any features that attract the interest of the bison and interaction? inclusion of enrichments that offer interest and activity emulating features of open prairie.
+Natural terrain and vegetation.

+• • Is every nutritional need met for each individual animal?